Khawar Mumtaz

-Khawar Mumtaz (born 29 June 1945) is a Pakistani women's rights activist, feminist author and university professor.
-She is the Former Chairperson of the National Commission on the Status of Women (NCSW) who served for three consecutive terms from 2013 to 2019.
+Khawar Mumtaz (Urdu: خاور ممتاز; born 29 June 1945) is a Pakistani women's rights activist, feminist author and university professor.
+She is a former Chairperson of the National Commission on the Status of Women (NCSW) who served for three consecutive terms from 2013 to 2019.

 Family

-Mumtaz is married to Kamil Khan Mumtaz, an architect, and they have three children: a daughter Samiya Mumtaz, a prominent actress, and two sons.
+Khawar is married to Kamil Khan Mumtaz, an architect, and they have three children: a daughter Samiya Mumtaz, a prominent actress, and two sons.
 Her great-aunt was Ismat Chughtai, an Urdu novelist and filmmaker.

 Education

 Mumtaz was enrolled in St. Joseph's Convent School, Karachi, Pakistan for primary and secondary education.
 She completed her higher secondary education from St. Joseph's College, and earned a degree of Bachelor of Arts and Master of Arts in International Relations from the University of Karachi, where she topped in the examination.
 She has a diploma in French language.
 She was once offered an opportunity to study at the Sorbonne in Paris.